 I received this book for free from the library in exchange for an honest review.

 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a hardcover edition that was published by Bantam on September 15, 2015 in hardcover and has 286 pages.
+This romantic suspense is a hardcover edition that was published by Bantam on September 15, 2015 and has 286 pages.